lbc-team/ethers.js/docs/v5/api/signer/README.md

 #### *signer* . **signMessage**( message ) => *Promise< string< [RawSignature](/v5/api/utils/bytes/#signature-raw) > >*

 This returns a Promise which resolves to the [Raw Signature](/v5/api/utils/bytes/#signature-raw) of *message*.

+A signed message is prefixd with `"\x19Ethereum Signed Message:\n"` and the length of the message, using the [hashMessage](/v5/api/utils/hashing/#utils-hashMessage) method, so that it is [EIP-191](https://eips.ethereum.org/EIPS/eip-191) compliant.
+If recovering the address in Solidity, this prefix will be required to create a matching hash.

 Sub-classes **must** implement this, however they may throw if signing a message is not supported, such as in a Contract-based Wallet or Meta-Transaction-based Wallet.